 The three most popular cards where you earn American Express Membership Rewards are American Express Gold and Platinum cards (both personal and business versions) and the Cobalt card.

 There are many ways to redeem Amex Membership Rewards points which is why the program is so popular.
 Once you know how the redemption system works, you can decide how to use your points to get the most value out of them.

-Statement credit for travel expenses – Your MR can be used to offset or reduce any travel expense on your credit card statement.
-1,000MR would give you $10 if it’s against travel relates expenses such as flights, hotels rooms or car rentals.
+Statement credit for travel expenses – Your MR can be used to offset or reduce any travel expenses on your credit card statement.
+1,000MR would give you $10 if it’s against travel relates expenses such as flights, hotel rooms or car rentals.
 This is a great way to use MR points since it would give you a 1cpp (cent per point) value.